k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 The script should be run separately on each node, in the order of designated node number, starting more then one node at the time, may cause configuration issues

 **Mandatory required details:**
-+ Cassandra seeds nodes IP.
++ Cassandra seed nodes IPs
-+ Cassandra Replication factor.
++ Cassandra Replication factor
 + Cassandra user & Password (if set different the default in Cassandra setup).
-+ Kafka nodes IP.
++ Kafka nodes IPs
 + Memory in GB for fabric heap (or set automatic to ¼ of total ram).

 **Optional required details:**